willvieira/ms_STM-managed/manuscript/manuscript.md

 Enrichment planting of temperate trees into boreal areas had a stronger effect on both reducing the transient period and increasing range shift when compared with planting.
 This is due to two different mechanisms.
+First, it is related to the prevalence of the different forest states and the dependence of the management scenarios to these values.
-First, the intensity of forest management in the model is relative to the state abundance; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted.
+The intensity of forest management in the model is relative to the state abundance; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted.
 That explains the need to increase planting intensity beyond 0.25% to increase the boreal northward range shift (Supp fig SI3).
+The second mechanism is however independent from the design of the management scenarios.
-Furthermore, the number of transitions to reach the expected state at equilibrium with climate depends on the management practice; enrichment planting needs only one transition (B -> M) while planting needs two (R -> T -> M).
+The number of transitions to reach the expected state at equilibrium with climate depends on the management practice; enrichment planting needs only one transition (B -> M) while planting needs two (R -> T -> M).
 These results suggest that enrichment planting in local gaps has the best potential compared to plantation to assist forest keep pace with climate change.
 Similarly, tree recruitment of northern temperate forests was more effective in the presence of local canopy gaps compared to recruitment on open areas after clearcut [@LePage2000].
-It means enrichment planting at local gaps is more effective, but this practice alone may not be as effective as expressed here because empty places are needed to perform this practice.
+It means enrichment planting at local gaps is expected to be more effective, but this practice alone may not be as effective as expressed here because empty places are needed to perform this practice.
 Naturally, canopy gaps in mixed forests facilitate the establishment of temperate species [@Leithead2010].
 Therefore, enrichment planting may be more effective when associated with other practices such as thinning.
 These results suggest that enrichment planting is more effective than plantation to reduce colonization credit, but the association with other practices such as thinning to open gaps may be required.